malbit/arqma-mq/README.md

-# LokiMQ - zeromq-based message passing for Loki projects
+# ArqmaMQ - zeromq-based message passing for Arqma projects

-This C++14 library contains an abstraction layer around ZeroMQ to support integration with Loki authentication, RPC, and message passing.
-It is designed to be usable as the underlying communication mechanism of SN-to-SN communication ("quorumnet"), the RPC interface used by wallets and local daemon commands, communication channels between lokid and auxiliary services (storage server, lokinet), and also provides a local multithreaded job scheduling within a process.
+This C++14 library contains an abstraction layer around ZeroMQ to support integration with Arqma authentication, RPC, and message passing.
+It is designed to be usable as the underlying communication mechanism of SN-to-SN communication ("quorumnet"), the RPC interface used by wallets and local daemon commands, communication channels between arqmad and auxiliary services (storage server, arqnet), and also provides a local multithreaded job scheduling within a process.

 Messages channels can be encrypted (using x25519) or not -- however opening an encrypted channel requires knowing the server pubkey.
 All SN-to-SN traffic is encrypted, and other traffic can be